opendiscovery/opendiscovery-java/README.md

-# OpenCoordination API for Java
+# OpenDiscovery API for Java

-This library is a Java platform API for OpenCoordination.
+This library is a Java platform API for OpenDiscovery.

 ## Status

-This project is a work-in-progress design of interfaces for the OpenCoordination API.
+This project is a work-in-progress design of interfaces for the OpenDiscovery API.
 It does not have a test harness or any implementation, yet.

 Packages are not yet deployed to Maven Central.